No products in the cart.

 The AR-15 uses a push-button-style magazine release located on the right-hand side of the receiver.

 You can reach this with your trigger finger, and the magazine will normally drop free.
-Again, the downside of the AR-15 is there so many manufacturers you can’t guarantee that your magazines won’t stick.
+Again, the downside of the AR-15 is there are so many manufacturers you can’t guarantee that your magazines won’t stick.

 But, in general, magazines tend to drop free from an AR-15 lower receiver.